RedPitaya/RedPitaya/doc/developerGuide/125-14/leds.rst

             successfully loaded)
     green   power supply status (in normal operation this LED is turned ON indicating that all power supplies on Red Pitaya are working properly)
-    red     hartbeat blinking pattern should show CPU load (in normal operation this LED is blinking) orange  SD card access indicator (in normal operation this LED is blinking in slow intervals)
+    red     heartbeat blinking pattern should show CPU load (in normal operation this LED is blinking) orange  SD card access indicator (in normal operation this LED is blinking in slow intervals)
     ======  ==========================================================================================================